 The employee life cycle begins with recruitment and pre-employment, and concludes with separation and advocacy.

 How you handle notable employee milestones can directly correlate to workforce performance.
 The biggest benefit of creating a positive employee life cycle is that it encourages you to evaluate and continually improve the employee experience at every stage.
 And the better the experience an employee has with your company, the more likely they are to continue working for you.
 This can translate into increased retention rates, reduced turnover and associated costs, and a boost in your reputation as an employer.

 Understanding each of the employee life cycle phases is useful for planning each stage of an employee's interactions with the business.
-Attracting and retaining employees largely hinges on what you do (or don't do) at each of these stages.
+Key touchstones of an employee's journey include these stages:

 Attracting and Recruiting Stage

 It's a competitive market for attracting top job applicants.
 That's why one of the most important steps many companies can take to increase their retention rate is to focus on hiring the right people in the first place.
 To do this, a solid recruiting phase of the employee life cycle involves:

 - Developing a strong applicant tracking strategy: Sources such as job boards and social media can help raise your employer profile and result in candidates seeing new jobs as they become available and apply to them.
 An increased employer profile can also allow potential candidates a glimpse into your company brand and culture.

 - Focusing on potential growth: As you craft your job descriptions and interview candidates, don't just focus on the immediate responsibilities.
 Focus on how the person in the role may grow their career through opportunities such as training, certifications, and the ability to take on more complex projects or responsibilities over time.
 Describe a possible path to advancement at your business, and help candidates see how they can grow with your company throughout their career.